 Israel’s strong and sophisticated economy entails that jobs are available for the right candidates.
-A strong academic background or professional training is often a prerequisite, as too are good language skills.
+A strong academic background or professional training is often a prerequisite, as to are good language skills.

 Recruiters in Israel do tend to expect a working knowledge of Hebrew, although a small number of jobs may exist for English speakers.
-The Maariv and Tediot newspapers issue job advertisements every Friday, these are particularly useful for people who are searching for work in the Information Technology sector.
+The Maariv and Yediot newspapers issue job advertisements every Friday.
+These are particularly useful for people who are searching for work in the Information Technology sector.